DJRGVC/ditto-nocturne/README.md

 4. Train an actor-critic (AC) policy using the Nocturne world model.
 See `finishing-validation.md`.

-## How to Set-Up

-First, set up [Nocturne](https://github.com/facebookresearch/nocturne).
-Then, the submodule should already be set up to point to [Daphne's branch](https://github.com/facebookresearch/nocturne/tree/ca024c35baf0aecb41fe928d025efe5808c3f0c8), which contains tutorials about how to use Nocturne.

-### Setting up the Imitation Learning Agent

-From the tutorials, run the [Imitation Learning tutorial](https://github.com/facebookresearch/nocturne/blob/ca024c35baf0aecb41fe928d025efe5808c3f0c8/docs/tutorials/03_imitation_learning.md) (`03_imitation_learning.md`) and train a basic Imitation Learning agent.
-Finally, save the weights, adjust the line the calls `model.load_state_dict` to load in the correct path.
-From there, you should be able to run `test_rollout.py`.

 ## Notes

 The `notes` folder contains random fixes/issues I ran into during setting up each of DITTO and Nocturne.
 Some of the tips might be helpful, so might not be.